mikeroyal/Digital-Forensics-Guide/README.md

 [Acra](https://cossacklabs.com/acra) is a single database security suite with 9 strong security controls: application level encryption, searchable encryption, data masking, data tokenization, secure authentication, data leakage prevention, database request firewall, cryptographically signed audit logging, security events automation.
 It is designed to cover the most important data security requirements with SQL and NoSQL databases and distributed apps in a fast, convenient, and reliable way.

+[OWASP Nettacker](https://github.com/OWASP/Nettacker) is a project created to automate information gathering, vulnerability scanning and eventually generating a report for networks, including services, bugs, vulnerabilities, misconfigurations, and other information.
+This software will utilize TCP SYN, ACK, ICMP, and many other protocols in order to detect and bypass Firewall/IDS/IPS devices.

+[Terrascan](https://runterrascan.io/) is a static code analyzer for Infrastructure as Code to mitigate risk before provisioning cloud native infrastructure.

+[Sliver](https://github.com/BishopFox/sliver) is an open source cross-platform adversary emulation/red team framework, it can be used by organizations of all sizes to perform security testing.
+Sliver's implants support C2 over Mutual TLS (mTLS), WireGuard, HTTP(S), and DNS and are dynamically compiled with per-binary asymmetric encryption keys.

+[Attack Surface Analyzer](https://github.com/microsoft/AttackSurfaceAnalyzer) is a [Microsoft](https://github.com/microsoft/) developed open source security tool that analyzes the attack surface of a target system and reports on potential security vulnerabilities introduced during the installation of software or system misconfiguration.

+[Intel Owl](https://intelowl.readthedocs.io/) is an Open Source Intelligence, or OSINT solution to get threat intelligence data about a specific file, an IP or a domain from a single API at scale.
+It integrates a number of analyzers available online and a lot of cutting-edge malware analysis tools.

+[Deepfence ThreatMapper](https://deepfence.io/) is a runtime tool that hunts for vulnerabilities in your cloud native production platforms(Linux, K8s, AWS Fargate and more.), and ranks these vulnerabilities based on their risk-of-exploit.

+[Dockle](https://containers.goodwith.tech/) is a Container Image Linter for Security and helping build the Best-Practice Docker Image.

+[SpiceDB](https://docs.authzed.com/) is an open source database system for managing security-critical application permissions inspired by Google's [Zanzibar](https://authzed.com/blog/what-is-zanzibar/) paper.

 [Trivy](https://aquasecurity.github.io/trivy/) is a comprehensive security scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues and hard-coded secrets.

 [Lynis](https://cisofy.com/lynis/) is a security auditing tool for Linux, macOS, and UNIX-based systems.
 Assists with compliance testing (HIPAA/ISO27001/PCI DSS) and system hardening.
 Agentless, and installation optional.